jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ```
 1UB
 Creature - Nevron
-Lifelink
+Lifelink.
 Impales its target — When this creature enters, choose one —
 • Destroy target creature with mana value 3 or less.
 • Tap target creature and put a stun counter on it.
 When this creature dies, target opponent creates a Lumina token.
+(It's an artifact with "{T}, Sacrifice this artifact: Scry 1.")

 3/3
 ```